 Boat trip to the Benagil caves

-During a vacation in the Algarve, a visit to the Benagil caves is a must.
-You can only visit these caves by boat and the caves are not far from Portimão.
-The easiest way is to take a boat tour to the Benagil caves from Portimão.
+The easiest way to get there is to take a boat tour to the Benagil caves from Portimão.
 You can book the tour through this website.
 The tour takes about 2.5 hours and you will see the beautiful cliffs along the way (from the water they are even more beautiful) and you will also visit other caves.

 Fun day trips from Portimão

-During my stay in Portugal, I lived in Lagos for over 2.5 months and I absolutely love this city!
+I’ve spent about seven months in Lagos in the last three years, and I absolutely love this city!
 It has a beautiful historic city center (with city walls from the sixteenth century) and there are several fortresses to admire.
 Ponta da Piedade (a viewpoint at the coastline) is perhaps the most beautiful place in the Algarve.

 Seven Hanging Valleys Trail

-It is 12 kilometers to hike there and back, but of course, you can also hiker the 6-kilometer one-way trail and take a taxi or an Uber back to the starting point.
+It is 12 kilometers to hike there and back, but of course, you can also hike the 6-kilometer one-way trail and take a taxi or an Uber back to the starting point.

 Cape St. Vincent & Sagres